Nature and conservation

 Located in the Hauraki Gulf/Tīkapa Moana, Rangitoto is made up of two scenic reserves – Ngā Pona-toru-a-Peretū Scenic Reserve at the summit/tihi of the volcano; and Rangitoto Island Scenic Reserve covering the remainder of the island.
 It is joined to neighbouring Motutapu by a causeway built during WWII.

 Rangitoto and Motutapu were declared pest-free in 2011 after a four-year eradication programme.
 Being pest-free has created a safe haven for precious native species such as the endangered saddleback, the melodious tūī, and the inquisitive kākā.
 It is vital these islands remain free of mammalian pests so our native species can continue to thrive.

-To make sure you don't accidentally bring pests with you, find out what you need to do before visting pest free islands.
+To make sure you don't accidentally bring pests with you, find out what you need to do before visiting pest free islands.